IgniteUI/indigo-design-docfx/en/components/select.md

 > [!NOTE]
 > The Select input has only one layout option, but this override has been preserved in Sketch to ensure consistency with the standard [Input](input.md).

-## Dropdown Items
+## Drop Down Items

-The dropdown used for the Select supports two types of items: header and single selection type.
+The drop down used for the Select supports two types of items: header and single selection type.
 Through headers, it is possible to organize items in groups.
-In Figma, the Drop down utilizes the auto layout option, which makes sure all items are placed accordingly, once you hide or add one or more items.
-In Sketch, the dropdown uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol.
+In Figma, the Drop Down component utilizes the auto layout option, which makes sure all items are placed accordingly, once you hide or add one or more items.
+In Sketch, the Drop Down uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol.
 In Adobe XD you should delete the unnecessary ones, and the layout will adjust through the use of a Stack.

 <img class="responsive-img" src="../images/select_item.png" srcset="../images/select_item@2x.png 2x" />

 <img class="responsive-img" src="../images/select_header.png" srcset="../images/select_header@2x.png 2x" />

-## Dropdown Item States
+## Drop Down Item States

-The dropdown items within the Select support six different states: **Idle**, **Disabled**, **Selected**, **Selected & Disabled**, **Selected & Focused**, **Focused**
+The Drop Down Items within the Select support six different states: **Idle**, **Disabled**, **Selected**, **Selected & Disabled**, **Selected & Focused**, **Focused**

 <img class="responsive-img" src="../images/select_item_idle.png" srcset="../images/select_item_idle@2x.png 2x" />
 <img class="responsive-img" src="../images/select_item_disabled.png" srcset="../images/select_item_disabled@2x.png 2x" />